mattmc3/zfunctions/README.md

 # zfunctions plugin

-Adds a "functions" directory to store lazy-loaded zsh function files.
+Use a `$ZDOTDIR/functions` directory to store lazy-loaded zsh function files.

-This plugin is similar in concept to the [fish] "~/.config/fish/functions" directory.
+This plugin is similar in concept to the [fish] functions directory.

 ## Description